If you have a medical emergency, please call 9-1-1.

 S – SPEECH: Is their speech slurred or strange?

 T – TIME: If you observe any of these signs, call 9-1-1 immediately.

-Every minute counts for stroke patients and acting F.A.S.T. can lead patients to the stroke treatments they desperately need.
+Every minute counts for stroke patients.
+B.E.
+F.A.S.T. and lead patients to the stroke treatments they desperately need.
 Potentially life saving medication can be administered within three hours of the sudden symptom onset to reverse stroke.

 If you have a medical emergency, please call 9-1-1.
 If you think you or someone else is having a stroke, call 9-1-1 immediately and note the time of when any of the symptoms first appear.